tchowdhury30/2D-RPG-Game/README.md

    - Ensure your device has at least a **1600x960 display** for proper rendering.

 > **Note**: The game might take a few seconds to load, so please be patient.

+### Collaboration
+This project was developed as a 2 week long group project for my AP Computer Science class in 11th grade.
+It was a collaborative effort with 2 classmates, where we worked together to design and implement the game mechanics, character interactions, and overall structure of the game.
+Each team member contributed to different aspects of the development process, and we used Processing to bring our vision to life.